AlexanderGebers/React-Sidebar/README.md

-# simple sidebar while learning React
+# simple sidebar with React

 ViteJS is my 1st choice development tool.
 NodeJS must be installed on your local machine.
 I´m using VSCode.